Health and Travel Alerts Learn More Left arrow

 Kachemak Bay Water Trail

-Home to black bears, mountain goats, and all sorts of other charismatic megafauna, Kachemak Bay State Park is one of the few truly wild places left in the United States.
+Home to black bears, mountain goats, and all sorts of other charismatic megafauna, Kachemak Bay State Park is a popular Alaskan landmark, one of the few truly wild places left in the United States.

 In order to preserve the integrity of this 400,000-acre natural habitat, the Park Service has taken a low-intervention approach to the area.
 Large swathes of these mountains and forest are all but inaccessible to humans and are untouched by paved roads.